Hey there, welcome to Streamer’s Haven!

 In OBS, we have what is known as a Scene and Source manager.
 A scene is essentially a “template of sources”, which is used to create different preset layouts for your content.
 These can be a live stream, YouTube Video, or other forms of media content creation.
 These pre-defined templates serve to allow what sources show up where…including your audio sources!

-Create an Audio Devices Scene for your audio sources
+Next: Create an Audio Device Scene for commonly used sources

 For this next part, I want you to create a dedicated scene that will carry all of your commonly used audio sources.